seanyoung247/HTML-First-Milestone-Project/README.md

 - Showcase page:
 	1. Load showcase page
 	2. Verify showcase page content is laid out according to design with no horizontal overflow.
-	3. For each showcase section verigy content laid out according to design with no horizontal overflow.
+	3. For each showcase section verify content laid out according to design with no horizontal overflow.

 - Contact page:
 	1. Load contact page